ArneSoko/Web_Circuit_Builder/README.md

 ## Project scope

-At the moment (Oct 2024) the scope of my project is only a stripboard circuit planner.
+At the moment (Oct 2024) the scope of this project is only a stripboard circuit planner.

 ## Usage